jayanthpotluri5513/PlanIt-Desktop-App/README.md

 ---

-## 3. Task and Event Management
+## 3. Project and Event Management

-### Creating Tasks/Events
+### Creating Projects/Tasks
-- Users can create tasks and events by entering details such as title, description, due date, and priority level.
+- Users can create projects  by entering details such as title, description and due date.
 - The information is stored in the Firebase database under user-specific nodes for easy retrieval.

-### Updating Tasks/Events
+### Updating Projects/Tasks
-- Users can edit existing tasks/events by updating their details.
+- Users can edit existing projects by updating their details.
 - The changes are instantly reflected in the database and synced across all devices.

-### Deleting Tasks/Events
+### Deleting Projects/Tasks
-- Users can delete tasks/events they no longer need.
+- Users can delete projects they no longer need.
 - Deleted entries are removed from the database and UI in real-time.

 ---